invanalabs/graph-canvas/README.md

 # graph canvas

-Typescript library for drawing pretty representations of data flows and stories
+Typescript library for drawing pretty representations of data flows and stories.